timbru31/spigot-anti-piracy-backend/README.md

   arr[index] = parseInt(elem.pathname.replace(/\/members\/[-_a-zA-Z0-9]+\./, '').replace('/', ''));
 });
 ```

-The project is written using bleeding edge software.
-I'm trying my best to keep it updated.
-[Greenkeeper](http://greenkeeper.io) is helping me to do so, by making pull request for dependency updates.
-Thanks for this great service! :rocket:

 ---
 Built by (c) Tim Brust and contributors.
 Released under the MIT license.